Automated-Amphibians/2022Robot-Public/README.md

 Note: The drive speed in autonomous should be 40%, otherwise some calculations will be off

 Autonomous 3: lower the arm, move forward out of the tarmac, pick another cargo, turn around ~180 degrees, raise the arm, move forward and score

+THe climber motors work but there are problems about the restrictions of the climber.